 Holiday and Seasonal Stencils

 We all like to include seasonal layouts on our bullet journal pages.
 I’ve seen some really amazing Christmas spreads in the past month or so and can’t wait for the next holiday to see what you all create (and I can copy).
 I recently came across a set of gorgeous Christmas Stencils that I wanted to share with you.
-As soon as I opened the package I knew I’d found something special and immediately opened my book to trace the reindeer.
+As soon as I opened the package, I knew I’d found something special and immediately opened my book to trace the reindeer.
 The material of these stencils is more rigid than the flimsy plastic stencils – substantial enough to be rigid while still being flexible.
 I was worried about how they’d work out with such tiny shapes, but I didn’t have any major problems with the tiny shapes and detailed design work.
 Once I saw how great the reindeer turned out, I went on a hunt for other holiday options, of course.

 Holiday Stencil